Beroun: 16th–19th centuries

+20th–21st centuries

 Beroun was significantly transformed during communist rule.
 Heavy industry was expanded, and central government policy set quotas for new flats.
 As Beroun is situated between two rivers in a deep valley without suitable building plots, quotas were met by demolishing historical medieval buildings and erecting prefabricated high-rise buildings.
 The town look was changed again in the 1980s when the D5 highway was opened, running on the bridge above the town.

 Králův Dvůr, together with multiple municipalities, was joined to Beroun in 1980.
 In 1990, Králův Dvůr and Trubín became separate municipalities.

 Since the fall of communism, the town has been revitalised.
 Medieval buildings have been reconstructed, and town walls have been conserved.
 Heavy industry left the town, significantly raising the quality of living.
 In the 21st century, Beroun has become a popular place to live with high population growth and with an above-average quality of environment and health care.

 Demographics

 Transport

-Beroun is connected via D5 motorway with Prague and German Bundesautobahn 6 to Nuremberg, part of the European route E50.
-3rd Railway Corridor leads through the town.
+Beroun is connected via D5 motorway (part of the European route E50) with Prague and German Bundesautobahn 6 to Nuremberg.

+Several railway lines run through Beroun: Prague–České Budějovice, Prague–Klatovy via Plzeň, Beroun–Český Brod, Beroun–Rakovník and Beroun–Blatná There are two train stations: Beroun and Beroun-Závodí.